UrbanMachine/cookiecutter-ros-app-template/{{cookiecutter.project_name}}/docs/about_template.md

-├── grafana/   # Stores Grafana provisioning configuration ├── promtail/  # Stores Promtail provisioning configuration ├── utils/     # Contains utility scripts for building or running inside the Docker container │   ├── environment  # Scripts for use during Dockerfile build │   ├── runtime      # Helper for use when using the docker container
+├── grafana/   # Stores Grafana provisioning configuration ├── promtail/  # Stores Promtail provisioning configuration ├── utils/     # Contains utility scripts for building or running inside the Docker container │   ├── environment/  # Scripts for use during Dockerfile build │   ├── runtime/      # Helper for use when using the docker container
 ```

 #### `docker/Dockerfile`